CELEBRATING 30 YEARS OF EXCELLENCE

 Genital warts are more common than you might think.

-They are caused by the human papilloma virus (HPV) with type 6 and 11 causing about 90% of all infections.
-More than 2/3 of all sexually active people acquire the HPV virus at some stage in their life, with the majority of infections never developing into any visible warts or no other visible symptoms.
+They are caused by the human papilloma virus (HPV) with types 6 and 11 causing about 90% of all infections.
+More than 2/3 of all sexually active people acquire the HPV virus at some stage in their life, with the majority of infections never developing into any visible warts and no other visible symptoms.
 However, warts can appear weeks, months, or even years after the virus has been contracted.

 What do I do if I think I have genital warts?

+If you find a lump or bump down there – don’t panic.
 Our sexual health clinicians specialise in genital wart removal with minimal discomfort.

 If you are experiencing any symptoms, come in and speak to one of our private sexual health doctors.
 At Fleet Street Clinic, we have a highly experienced team who can help you diagnose and offer same day treatment.